JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 ## Statement highlights

-Several other parts of Southwark's statement stand out, with one in particular being for ness;
+Several other parts of Southwark's statement stand out, with one being particularly inane;

 _For many smaller traders this is an opportunity to grow and develop their business._